Farmer Field Day Toolkit

 How to Host a Field Day

 Leave plenty of time to plan and organize!
 Take a look at the tips, tools and resources assembled here to help guarantee a successful event.
-And Watch our Planning Webinar (create later) and download our Guidebook (will be PDF)

 The following tips cover key areas of planning.
 See the suggested timeline for how they fit together in a typical situation.